raisenational/raise/web/README.md

 The `env` folder holds configuration for deploying the site to different environments, most relevant to donations platform stuff.

 There's some horrible scripts in `package.json` to build the MWA website.
-We copy everything to a `website-mwa` folder, replace `src` with `src/cambridge` and copy the built output back.
+We copy everything to a `web-mwa` folder, replace `src` with `src/cambridge` and copy the built output back.